SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

     n2.driveTo(down)((payload, self) => payload := self(OUT))

-In order to reduce verbosity, there is a set of implicit conversions between SignalKey toward their data representation which can be used when you are in the context of a Node :
+In order to reduce verbosity, there is a set of implicit conversions between Payload toward their data representation which can be used when you are in the context of a Node :

 .. code-block:: scala

-    val VALUE = SignalKey(UInt(16 bits))
+    val VALUE = Payload(UInt(16 bits))
     val n1 = new Node{
         val PLUS_ONE = insert(VALUE + 1) // VALUE is implicitly converted into its n1(VALUE) representation
     }